-A question often raised by our customers is exactly what are parabens?
+A question often raised by my clients, is exactly what are parabens?

 So in order to live up to our philosophy, transparency in beauty.

-We have decided to address this subject, and look at how safe they are to use on the skin.
+I decided to address this subject, and look at how safe they are to use on your skin.

 Parabens are effective chemical agents, that have been widely used as preservatives since the early 1930s.

 Not so long ago manufacturers of cosmetics were using parabens regularly, their popularity was due to their low cost and effectiveness at poisoning bacteria.

 This they do by indirectly releasing chemicals that poison micro organisms, such as bacteria, fungi and yeast.